LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Additional Sophomore Study Away Opportunities

-Besides the opportunities at NYU Florence and NYU Shanghai, LS Core students are permitted to study away at any of NYU’s global academic centers for one semester of their sophomore year as long as they meet certain conditions, as well as make the appropriate academic plans as outlined below.
+Besides the opportunities at NYU Florence, NYU London, and NYU Shanghai, LS Core students are permitted to study away at any of NYU’s global academic centers for one semester of their sophomore year as long as they meet certain conditions, as well as make the appropriate academic plans as outlined below.

 In March of their first year, LS Core students interested in sophomore study abroad at any away site must submit a petition for permission to: